elminex/ToDo-app./README.md

 # 20.7

-A ToDo app created in React with Webpack.
+A ToDo app created in React with Webpack as part of Kodilla Web Developer Plus Bootcamp.
 It uses react-transition-group for some animations on components.

 ## How to use